-In order to use their credits to pay for services, students must:
+In order to use accrued work-study credits to pay for services, students must:

 - pass a written pre-solo exam;

-- fly twice monthly during the active season (April - October); and
+- fly at least twice monthly during the active season (April - October); and

-- submit a brief of progress to their mentor each month to be shared with the HRS Board of Directors.
+- submit a brief of progress to the Youth Director each month to be shared with the HRS Board of Directors.